 Built in 1902, this chalet style home set on 20 acres offers unique versatility and breathtaking expansive views from its perch atop Storm King Mountain.
 The grounds feature pebble drives, manicured areas with beautiful trees and aged rocks, and wooded areas.
 The mornings have a beautiful fog that rolls over the mountain hills.

-The sweeping driveways make for a dramatic entrance with twists and turns against beautiful woods and rock formations leading to the barn and carriage house.
+The sweeping driveways twists and turns with backdrop of woods and rock formations leading to the barn and carriage house.
 The barn interior has 3 stalls still in place, but is in need of repair.
-The cottage house has 2 bedrooms and 2 bathrooms (interior pictures available upon request).
+The cottage house has 2 bedrooms and 2 bathrooms.
 There is a full chicken coop with 6 chickens (available for hire).

 Large driveway with space to park 30-40 cars.